 It’s an important read for those of us wishing to look Britain’s past more squarely in the face.
 You can buy the book here.

-Finally, please sign up to receive Amos Trust’s E-news which will keep you updated about On Her Terms and the rest of our work in Palestine and Nicaragua.
+Finally, please sign up to receive Amos Trust’s E-news which will keep you updated about our work in Palestine, our On Her Terms campaign for girls and young women on the streets and our Climate Justice work in Nicaragua.